Thomas S. Negus (pilot boat): Construction and service

-New Jersey pilot-boat Thomas S. Negus, No. 1, was launched on September 24, 1873 from the C. & R. Poillon shipyardat the foot of Bridge Street in Brooklyn, New York.
+New Jersey pilot-boat Thomas S. Negus, No. 1, was launched on September 24, 1873, from the C. & R. Poillon shipyardat the foot of Bridge Street in Brooklyn, New York.
 She was built to replace the pilot-boat Jane, No. 1, of the New Jersey Pilots' Association fleet, which was lost in 1873.

 Negus was registered with the Record of American and Foreign Shipping from 1876 to 1900 with Captain William Lewis as master and N. J. Pilots as the owners.
 She was named for Thomas S. Negus, president of the board of Commissioners of Pilotage of New Jersey.
 On October 31, 1893, the Negus was listed as one of eight New Jersey Sandy Hook pilot boats.

 On October 9, 1873, the Thomas S. Negus won a notable victory over her competitors in the Cape May Regatta, which was a race from Owl's Head Point around to Cape May Lighthouse in New Jersey, and back to the Sandy hook Lightship.
 The race was sponsored by Joseph F. Loubat, who was a yachtsman, that offered the Bennett cup and $1,000 for first place.
 Captain William Lewis sailed the Negus during the race.
-Thomas S. Negus, of the N. J. Pilots' Commissioners, was one of the invited guests onboard the Negus during the race.
+Thomas S. Negus, of the N. J. Pilots' Commissioners, was one of the invited guests on board the Negus during the race.
 Negus later wrote: "Arrived at the Lightship off Sandy Hook at 8 h.
 49 m.
 30s.
 A. M. Hailed Judges on board, who informed us we were the second boat in, The Enchantress only being ahead of us."
 The pilot-boat Enchantress won the first prize, the Thomas S. Negus, No. 1 won the $1,000 second prize, and pilot-boat James W. Elwell, No. 7, won the third prize.
 Of the pilot-boats, the Negus took first place with the Widgeon second, the Fish third, the Elwell fourth, and the Blunt last.